peterdresslar/ookla-open-data-notebook/README.md

 This workbook was built by Pacific Broadband and Digital Equity (https://pacificbroadband.org) to explore ookla-open-data speeds specific to the United States Pacific territories.
 The beginning of the workbook in particular borrows from the tutorials at https://github.com/teamookla/ookla-open-data.
 Parsing out the data from millions and millions of quarterly speed reports into small slices takes significant time, especially just to read the data into a geopandas dataframe.

+The Ookla data include quadkeys, a geographic organization system described here: (https://learn.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system).
+Quadkeys can be used to identify specific areas on Earth, and this notebook uses quadkeys to isolate individual test records for a given area.
+In this case, we have included sample quadkeys for all the United States territories and Hawaii, but other locations with other quadkeys could easily be substituted.

 Once that is done, this workbook generates an output geojson file (the format of which could easily be switched) and a data summary to text, like this:

 `guam 2022Q3 Stats...
 Download (mean Mbps) 46.69761086956522 Upload (mean Mbps) 6.610093478260869 Latency (mean ms) 19.080434782608695 Tests 8612 Devices 2908`